quixio/quix-cli/docs/Reference/pipeline/up.gen.md

 **Options:**

 - `--directory <directory>` : If specified, it will use that directory instead of the current one
-- `--dry-run` : Generate 'compose.yaml' without running it
+- `-D, --dry-run` : Generate 'compose.yaml' without running it
 - `-u, --update` : Update 'quix.yaml' with the new local applications and update the variables of the existing deployments
+- `-s, --skip-topics` : Skip topics creation, in this case Quix Streams might create the topics automatically
+- `-k, --keep-variables` : Keep the locally deleted variables